wikid24/ffxiv_mmd_tools_helper/README.md

 ![image](https://user-images.githubusercontent.com/19479648/225163385-7eda5e1a-2f67-4a6f-b22b-7d61a2b59b97.png)

-With the joints you want selected you should now be able to delete them.
+With the joints you want selected, you should now be able to delete them.

 After you're finished making your modifications, SAVE your .blend file(just incase Blender crashes), turn physics ON again, and press play to see if it made a difference.
 If not, UNDO you steps, or turn Physics off again and play with the model until you get your desired results.